TeeAaTeeUu/JSONway/docs/get.md

 ## Nested array paths

-If wanted to get the whole array one way or another, there are a plethora of different ways to do that.
+If wanted to get the whole array one way or another, there are many different ways to do that.
 The remaining path of the query is processed for each of the array values, allowing to select more deeply nested values within arrays.

 For example `ff[].0` would select from a list of lists the first value within all of the latter nested lists.